5K Run Workouts: 10 Example Training Sessions

 8. Hill Repeats

-Purpose: Improves strength, posture and explosive power.
+Purpose: Improves running strength, posture and force production.

-Main Set: 6 x 45 sec uphill @ Zone 5 (recovery/walk down)
+Main Set: 6 x 45 sec uphill @ Zone 5 (recovery/walk down between)

 Cool-Down: 10 min jog